samtaggart/data_threefold_projects_friends/info/projects/gravity_group/gravity_group.md

 ## Join saving our planet!

-Gravity Group is a collection of a dozen full-time mission-driven entrepreneurs and professionals.
-Founded in 2016 is a global advisory and investment firm that partners with, consults for, invests in, and syndicates capital for mission-aligned companies between Seed and Series B.  Next up is the first close of our fund Gravity Select Ventures to provide equity and debt investments to our growing portfolio.
+Next up is the first close of our fund Gravity Select Ventures to provide equity and debt investments to our growing portfolio.

 ### data